cantti/tagselecta/README.md

     <path>

 OPTIONS:
     -h, --help                Prints help information
     -l, --album               Album name
     -A, --albumartist         One or more album artists.
 Multiple values can be provided using a ';' separator
     -a, --artist              One or more artists.
 Multiple values can be provided using a ';' separator
         --Bpm                 Beat per minutes
         --catalognumber       Catalog number
     -C, --comment             Comment or notes
         --composer            Composer
         --conductor           Conductor
         --copyright           Copyright
     -y, --date                Release date
     -d, --disc                Disc number
     -D, --disctotal           Total number of discs
         --discogsreleaseid    Discogs release id
     -g, --genre               One or more genres.
 Multiple values can be provided using a ';' separator
         --isrc                International standard recording code
         --label               Record label
         --publisher           Publisher
     -t, --title               Track title
     -n, --track               Track number
     -N, --tracktotal          Total number of tracks
     -c, --custom              Custom tags in key=value format.
-Multiple entries can be provided using a ';' separator (e.g.,
-                              key1=val1;key2=val2)
+Use this option multiple times to include multiple fields (e.g., -c key1=value1 -c key2=value2)
         --clearcustom         Clear all other custom tags, not specified using --custom or -c
     -p, --picture             Path to a picture file.
 Use this option multiple times to include multiple images (e.g., -p path1 -p path2)
         --picturetype         Type of each picture provided.
 Specify multiple times to match the order of the pictures.
-This option is
+This option is optional.
-                              optional.
                               Common values: FrontCover, BackCover, Artist, Other
         --clearpicture        Clear all other pictures
 ```